TomerTTB/Atera/README.md

 <br>

 **Assert:**
-The application contains one assert as the number of ticket statuses, as it's the last (and only) assert It's a hard assert, meaning the test will fail and stop and the trace will collect the data.
+The application contains one assertion regarding the number of ticket statuses.
+As it’s the last (and only) assertion, it is a hard assertion, meaning the test will fail and stop if it fails, and the trace will collect the data.

-This type of assert when in the middle of a run can be configured as soft assert meaning the test will fail but it won't stop and the trace will collect the data.
+During a run, this type of assertion can be configured as a soft assertion, meaning the test will fail but won't stop, and the trace will still collect the data.

 <br>